moves-rwth/storm/documentation/installation/installation.md

 cmake ..
 ```

 Check the output carefully for errors and warnings.
 If all requirements are properly installed and found, you are ready to build Storm and move to the next step.
-In case of errors, check the [requirements](documentation/installation/requirements.html), consult the [troubleshooting guide](documentation/installation/troubleshooting) and, if necessary, [file a bug](documentation/installation/troubleshooting.html#file-an-issue).
+In case of errors, check the [requirements](requirements.html), consult the [troubleshooting guide](troubleshooting.html) and, if necessary, [file an issue](documentation/installation/troubleshooting.html#file-an-issue).

 ### Build step